 I’m about to open a store; what design moves will help it last?

-Here are a few tips we’ve learned.
-Some of these can be implemented after the fact, but most are easier to include during construction.
+Here are a few things we’ve learned.
+Some of these can be implemented after the fact, but most are easier to do during construction.

 Click the image below to see the tips in context.